Natalia Republic: European settlement and setbacks

-On Christmas Day 1497 Vasco da Gama was sailing past the region now known as Transkei and named the country Terra Natalis.
+On Christmas Day 1497, Vasco da Gama sailed past the region now known as Transkei and named the country Terra Natalis.
 He next sighted the bluff at the entrance to what is now the harbour of Durban.
-Da Gama made no landing here, but in later years the name Natália became associated with it.
+Da Gama made no landing here, but in later years the name Natália became associated with the area.
 Like the rest of South Africa, Natal was neglected by the Portuguese, whose nearest settlement was at Delagoa Bay.

-It is not proven when the clan settled in the region which was inhabited by Nguni people.
-A small clan living north of the Tugela River, the amaZulu, was greatly enlarged by its leader Shaka, and between 1818 and 1820 his Zulu Kingdom's military campaigns overran the area.
+At some unknown date, the amaZulu clan of Nguni people settled in the region north of the Tugela River.
+Under chief Shaka, the clan became the Zulu Kingdom, and between 1818 and 1820 overran the area.
+Shaka was succeeded in 1828 by Dingane.
 British traders established a small settlement at Port Natal, so founding what became the town of Durban, established in 1835.

 The next Europeans to settle in the country were emigrant Boers from the Cape Colony, who came by land over the passes of the Drakensberg.
 These Voortrekkers were led by Piet Retief.
 Passing through the almost deserted upper regions, Retief arrived at Port Natal in October 1837.
 During this journey, he chose a site for the capital of the future state that he envisioned.
-He went to the kraal of Shaka’s successor Dingane, ruler of the Zulu Kingdom, to obtain a cession of territory for the Boer farmers.
+Retief met with Dingane to obtain a grant of land for Boer settlement.
 Dingane consented on condition that the Boers recover cattle stolen by another chief.
-Retief managed that and, with the help of missionary the Rev Francis Owen, living at Dingane’s kraal, he drew up a deed of cession in English.
+Retief managed that, and with the help of Rev. Francis Owen,a missionary living at Dingane’s kraal, drew up a deed of cession in English.
 Dingane and Retief signed it on 4 February 1838.